Bloomfield has Covid, isolating in Geneva after attending health summit

 Today, it was revealed he has tested positive for the virus.

-The health chief is now among the 1,129,749 Kiwis to have contracted the virus since the pandemic began.
+The health chief is now among the at least 1,129,749 Kiwis to have contracted the virus since the pandemic began.

-"This is a tricky virus and we just have to be very vigilant," he told Newstalk ZB's Mike Hosking in August 2020.

 Bloomfield has been the Ministry of Health's chief since 2018.